 Maybe you have a few ideas about what you’d like to do, but you don’t know whether these ideas are realistic or not.

 - Is it best to follow my dreams or is it best to be practical?

 - Can I change my mind or will I be locked into my career choice?

 Deciding on a career isn’t easy.
 If you haven’t figured it out yet, you’re not alone.
 Among college students, over 75% of incoming freshman haven’t picked a major, and more than half of college students will change their major at least once.
 Being undecided or changing your mind is normal.

 Determine Whether Your Dream Can Be a Career

 If you’re lucky enough to have a passionate interest, it’s a good place to start exploring the options for what you could do.
 Maybe you love to sing, but you know that your chances of making it as a singer are slim because there’s so much competition.
-What about other jobs where you can take advantage of your musical talents.
-Maybe you could become a music teacher or maybe a sound engineer?
+What about other jobs with which you could take advantage of your musical talents?
+Maybe you could become a music teacher or maybe a sound engineer.

 If you love to perform, you are probably an outgoing person who enjoys being with people.
 These qualities are essential for most sales jobs.
 Cool jobs might be hard to get, but some people are lucky enough to get them.
 Maybe it can be you?